2026-06-02

 "Why not just install RELION and run this on my own spot?"

 You can — RELION is free and AWS rents the GPUs.
 What you'd be assembling: a working RELION 5 CUDA image and the apptainer pull path; a Slurm scheduler that provisions A10G spot on demand and tears it down; the mpirun --mca plm ^slurm incantation to make multi-GPU MPI launch inside a container; NVMe scratch routing so EFS isn't your bottleneck; spot-reclaim requeue (and checkpoint-resume so it isn't wasted); GPU right-sizing measured rather than guessed; and the per-job cost stamped in your own account.
 None of it is exotic.
-All of it is a week you don't get back, every time you onboard a new workload — which is the actual product.
+All of it is a week you don't get back, every time you onboard a new workload.
+And the part you can't pip install is the durable one: every run's parameters, cost, instance, and outputs accreting as a queryable record in the customer's own account — the system-of-record that turns one-off jobs into a campaign history.
+That's the actual product.

 Honest scope (what this run is and isn't)